slyoldfox/c300x-dashboard/README.md

 The intercom queries [c300x-controller](https://github.com/slyoldfox/c300x-controller/tree/main) for data, because the intercom can only query *http* hosts and does not handle SSL connections.
 The c300-controller aggregates data gathered from different sources and serves them to the GUI.

-By default the dashboard will query `http://localhost:8080/` but you can serve your own JSON file by changing the `url` field in the `js/ha.js` file.
+By default, the dashboard will query `http://localhost:8080/` but you can serve your own JSON file by changing the `url` field in the `js/ha.js` file.
 Of course the content structure must be the same and looks like this:

 ```json
 {